-From January 1, 2009 through December 31, 2009, approximately 1.4 million gallons of groundwater were extracted by the dewatering sump, removing approximately 1 pound of VOCs from the perched groundwater unit.
-Since 1995, approximately 82 pounds of VOCs have been removed by the dewatering sump.
+From January 1, 2011 through December 31, 2011, approximately 1.8 million gallons of groundwater were extracted by the dewatering sump, removing approximately 1.2 pounds of VOCs from the perched groundwater unit.
+Since 1995, approximately 84 pounds of VOCs have been removed by the dewatering sump.
 Figure 3.7 illustrates the pounds of TVOCs removed annually by the dewatering sump since 1995.
 Figure 3.8 illustrates the VOC removal efficiency (in pounds per million gallons) of the dewatering sump since 1995.
+Figure 3.9 shows cumulative VOC mass removal by the dewatering sump since 1995.